davemackintosh/dav3.co/posts/fast-text-searching-in-javascript.md

 So, what the *heck* is happening?

-First up is we start to loop over every character in the target text, we then start another loop over the search text from it's last character to thr first.
+First up is we start to loop over every character in the target text, we then start another loop over the search text from it's last character to the first.
 We do this because if there's a mismatch we can at least skip the entire length of the search pattern + 1.
-This is where the algorithm shines, when you have a large search string you skip more characters and the performance of this algorithm actualky decreases the shorter the search string.
+This is where the algorithm shines, when you have a large search string you skip more characters and the performance of this algorithm actually decreases the shorter the search string.

 When we hit a character that matches, we move onto the next character in the search text until either theres no more search text which is a full match and we push to our results array or we skip the number of characters specified by our bad char table on a mismatch.

 ## Conclusion

-This algorithm is super fast for getting the locations.
+This algorithm is super fast for getting the locations of one string in a massive amount of data.
+However, it is utterly utterly rubbish and wasteful on small haystacks and with tiny search strings.
+The worst case would be not finding a match and a single character search.

+This helps me to take a payload in a request and very quickly parse it into fields to pass to a handler and it's great for searching text in files.